Almerish/COSC-4351-Group-6/README.md

 How to run:
 Download the proper version of XAMPP in order to be run on your system at [XAMPP](https://www.apachefriends.org/index.html) <br>
-Note down your install folder location and navigate to the htdocs inside of the installation folder (ie for me A:\xampp\htdocs) <br>
+Note down your install folder location it will be named Xampp and navigate to the htdocs inside of the installation folder (ie for me A:\xampp\htdocs) <br>

 ![Screenshot](xampp2.PNG)